The Best Letters to Write Your Kids at Summer Camp

-Recently a parent asked if I had a favorite article about the kind of letters to write to boys and girls at camp.
-I don’t have one specific article to recommend, but there are a few things that I tell parents to keep in mind about writing letters to their campers:
+Recently, a parent asked if I had a favorite article about the kind of letters to write to boys and girls at camp.
+I didn’t have one specific article to recommend, but there are a few things that I tell parents to keep in mind about writing letters to their campers:

 In most corners of the world, the art of letter writing is dying, but at camp the practice is alive and well.
 You’ll love seeing your child’s handwriting when you open your mailbox, and they’ll look forward to opening a letter from home among their friends.